-What makes Chitwan National Park so special and well worth a visit is that it houses the second largest population of Indian rhinoceroses in the world.
-If you want to see these fantastic wildlife, then you definitely have a chance in Chitwan National Park!
+What makes Chitwan National Park so special and definitely worth visiting is its enormous biodiversity and the fact that it houses the second largest population of Indian rhinos in the world.
+If you want to see these fantastic animals in the wild, you certainly have a chance in the Chitwan National Park!

 If you visit Chitwan National Park, you will stay in the village of Sauraha.
 Besides that this village is the gateway to the national park, there is little to do.
 However?